action pack / moving

 Moving-state coverage documents checklist

-The checklist organizes move, coverage, state route, and Medicaid or CHIP facts before a user acts.
+The checklist organizes move, coverage, state route, and Medicaid or CHIP facts before acting.

 Moving to a new state: what happens to health insurance?